eddieantonio/cmput296/lab-8.md

-% Lab 8: JavaScript: type coersion, and objects
+% Lab 8: JavaScript: type coersion, arrays, and objects
 % CMPUT 296; written by Eddie Antonio Santos
 % March 12, 2018

 Overview
 ========

- - Become familiar with JavaScript objects
+ - Become familiar with JavaScript's type coercion
- - Become familiar with JavaScript's
+ - Learn how to use JavaScript's arrays
+ - Define "classes" in three different ways in JavaScript

 Materials